 The movie trailer for Futures Past has just been released and it looks to be full of great trading floor footage of the CME at both the legacy Merc trading floor and the subsequent CBOT bond room which housed the combined exchange starting in 2008.
 It appears to have a dual focus on the automation of futures trading along with the relationship of industry titan Leo Melamed and his son, who is also the film’s director.
 Over the next couple weeks, the film is being screened a few times at the Chicago Film Festival and you can see the schedule listed for that here.
 Details on further distribution don’t appear to be available at the moment but hopefully I can be back in Chicago to take in one screening while it’s on the big screen.

 I was recently (out for a rip) in Toronto so it was a good opportunity to bring along and finally read The Last Trade by John William Yee which profiled a few dozen people who worked on the floor of the Toronto Stock Exchange in it’s waning days leading up to THE last trade in April 1997.
 This book didn’t just focus on the market makers, brokers and assorted traders, but also captured the perspectives of various support staff such as key punchers, clerks and even the guy who swept the floor.
 The Last Trade rarely has interviews of significant depth but the book chronicles the broad perspective of various human elements across an entire trading floor as it approached full automation.
+If you’re wanting to look at stocks you could possibly trade in, in Canada, look at services like Stocktrades to aid you in the latest and greatest options to look at.

 Until reading this book, I was unaware that a small futures trading pit of the Toronto Futures Exchange also shared the same floor as the Toronto Stock Exchange.
 Previously, I believed that the only Canadian futures trading pits were in Montreal and Winnipeg.
 As you might imagine, the futures guys who were interviewed in the book are an entirely different breed from the equity guys.